NBISweden/redmine2confluence/README.md

 Tool to convert the contents of all Redmine project wikis to a mix of plain HTML and [Confluence](https://www.atlassian.com/software/confluence) XML elements, and upload all converted pages and attachments to a single Confluence space.
 Each Redmine project will correspond to a page in a Confluence space, and all wiki pages from the Redmine project will be subpages to that page.
 The page structure in Redmine will be kept the same using subpages in Confluence.

 ## Get the redmine database dump
 The database backups are postgresql binary dumps.
-Fetch a dump file from your server first, then convert it to plain text.
+Fetch a dump file from your server first, then convert it to a plain text sql file that can be parsed easily.

 ```bash
 # download your dump file from the servers backup directory